EMDR Therapy in Oregon

 Resourcing + Preparation: You’ll learn practical tools for nervous system regulation and emotional safety so you feel more equipped and supported going into deeper work.
 This phase of the process takes time, as we also learn to attune with the pace of our bodies and nervous systems.

-EMDR Processing: If and when you’re ready, we’ll begin the EMDR re-processing phase.
-You’ll bring up specific memories, feelings, or beliefs, while engaging in bilateral stimulation (like eye movements or tapping) to help your brain reprocess the material.
-You will be fully in control throughout the process, and we’ll move slowly, checking in often to make sure you feel supported every step of the way.
+EMDR Processing: When you’re ready, we’ll begin the EMDR re-processing phase.
+You’ll bring up specific memories, feelings, or beliefs while engaging in bilateral stimulation (like eye movements or tapping) to help your brain reprocess material.
+You’ll remain fully in control, and we’ll move slowly, checking in to make sure you feel supported every step.

 Integration + Reflection: After re-processing, we’ll spend time helping you reflect, integrate insights, and reconnect with your strengths.
 This part is just as important as the re-processing itself.